corda/corda/docs/source/corda-configuration-file.rst

 Format
 ------
-The Corda configuration file uses the HOCON format which is superset of JSON.
+The Corda configuration file uses the HOCON format which is a superset of JSON.
 Please visit `<https://github.com/typesafehub/config/blob/master/HOCON.md>`_ for further details.

 Please do NOT use double quotes (``"``) in configuration keys.

 Node setup will log `Config files should not contain \" in property names.
-Please fix: [key]` as error when it founds double quotes around keys.
+Please fix: [key]` as an error when it finds double quotes around keys.
 This prevents configuration errors when mixing keys containing ``.`` wrapped with double quotes and without them e.g.:
 The property `"dataSourceProperties.dataSourceClassName" = "val"` in ``reference.conf``